 The MISO Transmission Expansion Plan (MTEP) is developed annually through an inclusive and transparent stakeholder process.
 MISO evaluates various types of projects through the MTEP process that, when taken together, build an electric infrastructure to meet local and regional reliability standards, enable competition among wholesale capacity and energy suppliers in the MISO markets, and allow for competition among transmission developers.

-1. Make the benefits of an economically efficient electricity market available to customers by identifying transmission projects which provide access to electricity at the lowest total electric system cost.
+- Make the benefits of an economically efficient electricity market available to customers by identifying solutions to transmission issues that are informed by near-term and long-range needs and provide reliable access to electricity at the lowest total electric system cost.

-3. Support state and federal energy policy requirements by planning for access to a changing resource mix.
+- Support federal, state, and local energy policy and member goals by planning for access to a changing resource mix.

-5. Analyze system scenarios and make the results available to state and federal energy policy makers and other stakeholders to provide context to inform regarding choices.
+- Analyze system scenarios and make the results available to federal, state, and local energy policy makers and other stakeholders to provide context and to inform choices.

 Appendix A of the MTEP Report comprises the transmission projects recommended to MISO's Board of Directors for review and approval.